Scottish Country Dancing

 As the national governing body for group exercise we are dedicated to achieving our vision of healthier communities through group exercise.
 We work with instructors, operators and organisations across the sector to provide help, support and advice and to ensure that group exercise continues to inspire people of all ages and abilities to take part in physical activity.

-Join us today for a variety of career boosting benefits including an instructor support library boasting over 240 resources.
+Join us today as a free member to gain access to an instructor support library boasting over 250 resources.

 Accessibility help?